cmphilpot/Buddy-Base-contact-manager/README.md

 everything together in one for my own ease of use.

 Features to note:
-- The search functionality is intended to be able to search every component of a
+- The search functionality can search by any component of a
   contact:
     - first or last name
     - phone #